top of page

 • Opportunity map for skilled workers

-Common challenges for skilled workers and companies in recognition procedures are:
+Common challenges for skilled workers and companies during recognition procedures include:

 • Long processing times for visas and recognition procedures